DragonL40/logseq/pages/General Biology_ Organismal Biology and Evolution (120).md

 - What is the locus?
 - How do genes code for characteristics?
 	- Most genes are a “recipe” for the production of protein
-	- Genes on DNA are transcribed to mRNA, which is then translated to protein through the use of tRNA(mRNA=messenger RNA; tRNA= transfer RNA)
+	- Genes on DNA are transcribed to mRNA, which is then translated to protein through the use of tRNA (mRNA=messenger RNA; tRNA= transfer RNA)
+	- ((61447a15-6867-4181-9600-5a528daead0e))
 - Genes code for proteins
 	- Polymers of amino acids = polypeptides
 - What are [[proteins]]?